-Co-operative Education and Internship Association (CEIA) Go to website
+Co-operative Education and Internship Association (CEIA)

 The Journal of Cooperative Education and Internships, the international publication on experiential education that focuses on internships, cooperative education and work integrated learning, invites you to scan out archives, read scholarly articles and gain insights from colleagues.
 Here you will find current and archived articled on work-integrated learning from Volume 1 of the Journal through our current volume.
 Also you will find:

-World Association for Co-operative Educataion (WACE) Go to website
+World Association for Co-operative Education (WACE)

 The International Handbook for Cooperative Education brings together authors from around the world to provide a multidimensional perspective on work-integrated learning.
 It has documented, perhaps for the first time ever, the state of the art in educational programs that incorporate periods of required work that integrate with classroom study.
 It will be of value to the beginner in the field as a background resource as much to those who have been long involved in cooperative education.

 Research Papers from the 2009 WACE Conference in Vancouver:

 "One Century of Cooperative Education in the United States 1906-2006"